 “Flow is an end-to-end philosophy for how to discover, manage and deliver value”

 We’ll explain more about that on this page.
 Over the past two decades, being agile has become an imperative for most enterprises but many of the routes to agility don’t work particularly well.
-Flow is a simpler and more collaborative philosophy than what’s gone before.
+Enterprise Flow is a simpler and more collaborative philosophy than what’s gone before.

 What do we need to go beyond agile?